-Overall indicative budget: EUR 128 million
+Overall indicative budget: EUR 104 million

-General conditions relating to this call: see part 2 of this Appendix 1.
+General conditions relating to this call: see part 3 of this Appendix 1.

-Estimated value of the In-Kind contributions to Operational Activities (IKOP) by the members other than the Union or their constituent entities: Minimum EUR 8 million.
-A minimum programme level IKOP contribution of 6% is targeted and proposals are expected to significantly contribute to this target (see section 1.4 for related evaluation sub-criterion).
+Estimated value of the In-Kind contributions to Operational Activities (IKOP) by the members other than the Union or their constituent entities: Minimum EUR 8 million for both 2025 Calls.
+A minimum programme level IKOP contribution of 6% is targeted and proposals are expected to significantly contribute to this target (see section 3.D for related evaluation sub-criterion).

-NB: For proposals submitted under the various Streams of this work programme and considering past average participation per type of beneficiary (profit & not-for-profit members -or non-members- of 6G-IA) the table below outlines how the IKOP target at Programme level is converted in minimum values:
+NB: For proposals submitted under the various Streams of this work programme and considering past average participation per type of beneficiary (profit & not-for-profit members -or non-members- of 6G-IA) the table below outlines how the IKOP target at Programme level is converted in minimum values for the 1st SNS Call:

-48 https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-andopen-calls/horizon-europe/horizon-europe-work-programmes en
+50 https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-andopen-calls/horizon-europe/horizon-europe-work-programmes en